How to sell your Nintendo Switch

 Swappa

-The folks at Swappa do third-party smartphone and tablet sales better than anyone else, and there's a big friendly button on the site now for those eager to part with a Nintendo Switch.
+The folks at Swappa do third-party smartphone and tablet sales better than anyone else.
 One of the things that makes Swappa so valuable to sellers is the ability to thoroughly document the condition of your hardware and communicate with buyers before and after the transaction happens.
 This ensures both sides are happy by the time everything is finished, which means you're way more likely to get the most money from your sale.
 Everybody wins!

 Check out Swappa for more information!